 Plant Covers for Winter

-Discover tools and techniques you can use to protect your plants from frost and extend the growing season.
+Discover how to use row covers to protect your plants from frost and extend the growing season.

-Frost blankets come in varying thicknesses.
-Thicker blankets protect plants to a greater degree than thinner ones.
-Thicker blankets also exclude more light.
-Thinner frost blankets typically protect plants to 28° F and permit 70 percent of sunlight to reach plants.
-Thicker blankets protect plants from 24 to 26° F and allow 30 percent of sunlight to reach plants.
-It's most economical to purchase frost blanket rolls 20 to 100 feet long, 6 or 12 feet wide.
+Floating row covers for frost protection (also referred to as frost blankets) come in varying thicknesses.
+Thicker covers protect plants to a greater degree than thinner ones.
+Thicker row covers also exclude more light.
+Thinner covers typically protect plants to 28 degrees and permit 70 percent of sunlight to reach plants, while thicker covers protect plants from 24 to 26 degrees and allow 30 percent of sunlight to reach plants.
+It's most economical to purchase row cover rolls 20 to 100 feet long, 6 or 12 feet wide.
 Cut the fabric into custom sizes, and sew pieces together as needed to form larger blankets.

-When using a frost blanket, be sure to anchor the edges to exclude all cold air.
+When using a floating row cover, be sure to anchor the edges to exclude all cold air.
 Hold edges down with landscape pins, bricks, lumber or other available materials.
 Or bury edges in a shallow trench, anchoring them with soil.

 You can also find winter plant covers specifically designed to slip over hanging baskets and container plantings.
 Drawstrings with cord locks allow you to cinch the cover closed.
 Like other frost blankets, these covers come in various sizes and thicknesses.

-Plant covers for winter prove invaluable on both ends of the growing season.
+Row covers for winter prove invaluable on both ends of the growing season.
 Use them in early spring to protect newly planted seedlings from late-season frosts or to give them a toasty mini-greenhouse atmosphere as they establish.
-In fall, draft frost blankets to get plants through an early cold snap or to create a frost-free growing environment to extend the garden season.
-Frost blankets are an excellent tool for growing a winter vegetable garden.
+Use them in summer to protect plants from insect pests.
+And in fall, use floating row covers to get plants through an early cold snap or to create a frost-free growing environment to extend the garden season.